JoseExposito/linux/Documentation/rust/quick-start.rst

 rustfmt
 *******

-Optionally, if you install the ``rustfmt`` tool, then the generated C bindings will be automatically formatted.
-It is also useful to have the tool to format your own code, too.
+The ``rustfmt`` tool is used to automatically format all the Rust kernel code, including the generated C bindings.

 If you are using ``rustup``, its ``default`` profile already installs the tool, so you should be good to go.
 If you are using another profile, you can install